SIakovlev/CarND_Term2_P4/README.md

 The tuning procedure was mainly manual.
 I set up P gain first, observed oscillations and then added D, that improved a situation, but oscillations became high frequent.
 The introduction of I gain helped to remove oscillations almost completely.
 The final choice is: `Kp = 0.05, Ki = 0.02; Kd = 0.1`.

 ### Results

+The following image shows `cte` error after one encirclement of the track.
+Note, that at values 3-4 the car is still on the track, however it touches the red line near the ledge.

+![alt text][image1]